|

 Most of our K-3

-many shapes and sizes) that are used for a variety of
+(in many shapes and sizes) that are used for a variety

-purposes: poem of the week, vocabulary, chants, charts,
+of purposes: poem of the week, vocabulary, chants,

-etc. However, Pocket Place is an area set aside for a
+and words, etc. However, Pocket Place is an area set

-is for my largest pocket chart.
-My groups love to play
+uses is for my largest pocket chart.
+My groups love to

-Junior Jeopardy, a game that is suggested in Words Their
+play Junior Jeopardy, a game that is suggested in

-Way.
-To save time and energy for the teachers on my
+Words Their Way.
+To save time and energy for the

-staff and in my university classes, I have created print
+teachers on my staff and in my university classes, I

 Interactive pocket